uynguyen/uynguyen.github.io/source/_posts/Protobuf.md

 ## Pros
 - **Binary Format**: `Protobuf` uses a binary format for serialization, which is more compact than `JSON` text-based format.
 This results in smaller message sizes, making it more efficient in terms of both bandwidth and storage.
-- **Performance**: Due to its binary format and efficient encoding, Protobuf serialization and deserialization processes are generally faster than `JSON`.
+- **Performance**: Due to its binary format and efficient encoding, `Protobuf` serialization and deserialization processes are generally faster than `JSON`.
 This can be particularly important in scenarios with high-throughput or low-latency requirements, such as systems applying BLE.
-- **Code Generation**: Protobuf relies on code generation to create data classes in various programming languages based on the defined schema.
+- **Code Generation**: `Protobuf` relies on code generation to create data classes in various programming languages based on the defined schema.
 This can lead to type-safe and efficient code, reducing the chances of runtime errors related to data structure mismatches.
 - **Support for Multiple Languages**: Protobuf supports code generation in a variety of programming languages, making it suitable for projects with different technologies.
 This allows different services written in different languages to easily communicate using the same data structures.

 ## Cons
 - **Human Readability**: `Protobuf` binary format is not human-readable, which can make debugging and troubleshooting more challenging compared to `JSON`. `JSON` plain text format allows developers to inspect the data easily.
-- **Debugging Complexity**: Due to the binary nature of protobuf, debugging can be more complex when compared to `JSON`.
-Specialized tools are often needed to inspect the content of protobuf-encoded messages.
+- **Debugging Complexity**: Due to the binary nature of `protobuf`, debugging can be more complex when compared to `JSON`.
+Specialized tools are often needed to inspect the content of `protobuf` encoded messages.
 - **Less Common in Web Technologies**: `JSON` is more prevalent in web development and is natively supported by many web APIs.
 If interoperability with web technologies is a top priority, `JSON` might be a more natural choice.
 - **Complexity in Nested Structures**: Dealing with nested structures in `protobuf` messages can sometimes be less intuitive than in `JSON`.
 Care must be taken when designing nested structures to avoid unnecessary complexity.

 ## Summary
 In summary, while `protobuf` offers significant advantages in terms of efficiency and performance, its adoption should be considered based on the specific requirements and constraints of the project.
-It's essential to weigh the pros and cons and choose the serialization format that best aligns with your project's goals and constraints.
+It's essential to consider the pros and cons and choose the serialization format that best aligns with your project's goals and constraints.

 ## Ref
 - [Protocol Buffers Documentation](https://protobuf.dev/overview/)